the-utkarshjain/GUI-for-Fortran/README.md

 ## Installation Guide
+**NOTE:** This application is meant to be run only on windows.
+No other OS is supported.
 1. Clone this repo using `git clone https://github.com/the-utkarshjain/GUI-for-Fortran.git`
 2. Go to the folder **GUI-for-Fortran** where you have cloned the repo.
 3. Open terminal and execute with `python gui_main.py` (python version >= 3.7)